mdebone/plot.ly-biodiversity-challenge/index.md

+yeah keeping this as a reference point because not a lot of experience with pages

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mdebone/plot.ly-biodiversity-challenge/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.